ahmadbarzak/KemuKupuGroupProject/README.md

 # SOFTENG 206 ASSIGNMENT 3: KĒMU KUPU #

+ This is the first stage (prototype) of the SOFTENG206 design project, the quiz platform Kēmu Kupu.

 ## To Run This Program ##

 ### Running via Command Line ###